timc986/Big-Stopwatch-Ng/README.md

-# Big-Stopwatc-hNg
+# Big-Stopwatch-Ng

-This project is built with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+This project is built with Angular version 11.0.5.

 ## Running unit tests